ten3roberts/recipe.nvim/README.md

     useful for running your program
   - *action* - Execute a function by ref or name (as specified in `config.actions`)

-Use `recipe.lib.make_recipe(cmd, [interactive = false])` to easily create a command using sane defaults.
+  - *cwd* - Working directory to run the recipe in
+  - *restart* - Restart recipe instead of focusing it

 Recipe invocations are idempotent, so multiple of the same build invocations won't be run at the same time.
-If a recipe uses expansion, the expanded command is used to determine idempotency.

 If a recipe is interactive and is run again, the terminal will be focused or created again.
 This is very useful for a REPL which can be closed, reopened, or